 Legal Compliance:

-When we refer to a teckal company we mean a company that the Council owns which it can directly award a contract to without being in breach of procurement law, due to the company meeting the teckal criteria.
+When we refer to a teckal company we mean a company that the Council owns which it can directly award a contract to without being in breach of procurement law, due to the company meeting the Teckal criteria.

 To fall within the teckal exemption the council’s wholly owned company must undertake a minimum of 80% of its business for the Council.

-Meeting the teckal criteria does not mean it that is lawful to award the contract, and therefore before granting and entering in to any new contract officers must demonstrate and record in writing that:
+Meeting the Teckal criteria does not mean it that is lawful to award the contract, and therefore before granting and entering in to any new contract officers must demonstrate and record in writing that:

 All other relevant aspects of the Council’s constitution have been complied with – for example the Financial Rules